This week’s ESD Q&A question:

 Question: Is there really a need for an ESD wastebasket?

 It is fair to wonder why there is a need for ESD wastebaskets.
-If the basket resides underneath a workstation and stays there permanently, the need may not exist.
-It is extremely unlikely that a wastebasket that stays underneath a workstation could present a danger to ESD sensitive devices, regardless of the field voltage that may exist on the basket.
+If the waste basket resides underneath a workstation and stays there permanently, it is extremely unlikely that a wastebasket could present a danger to ESD sensitive devices, regardless of the field voltage that may exist on the basket.

-There are a number of circumstances however, when the wastebasket could present a significant hazard to electronic products.
+However, there are a number of circumstances when the wastebasket could present a significant hazard to electronic products.
 The following are just a few examples of potentially risky scenarios:

 Work surface cleaning: The operator lifts the wastebasket to the edge of the work station to collect the debris being removed.
 Should product be present on the work surface and not contained in a shielding container, there is a good opportunity for exposure to electrostatic fields that exceed safe limits.